wjandrea/what-bash/README.md

 Options:
     -d      Print definitions for aliases and functions.
     -h      Print this help message and exit.
+    -i      Print the info message and exit.
     -n      Provide more info if a command is not found.
             Uses "/usr/lib/command-not-found" (available on Debian/Ubuntu)
     -t      Print only types, similar to "type -at".

+Exit Status:
+    3 - Invalid options
+    1 - At least one NAME is not found, or any other error 0 - otherwise
+$ what -i
 Info provided per type (types ordered by precedence):
     alias
         - possible source file and line number